bootique/bootique/UPGRADE.md

 are manually managing Guice versions in your app.

-* [bootique-agrest #37](https://github.com/bootique/bootique-agrest/issues/37): While `bootique-agrest` didn't change, the underlying Agrest framework intruduced a few breaking changes between 3.1 and 3.2, that hopefully affect only a small subset of users:
+* [bootique-agrest #37](https://github.com/bootique/bootique-agrest/issues/37): While `bootique-agrest` didn't change, the underlying Agrest framework introduced a few breaking changes between 3.1 and 3.2, that hopefully affect only a small subset of users:

   * Response with overlapping relationship / attribute "includes" is `include` order dependent [#406](https://github.com/agrestio/agrest/issues/406)
   * @QueryParameter types changed to Strings and Integers [#408](https://github.com/agrestio/agrest/issues/408) If you are not directly injecting `Include`, `Exclude` and friends (injecting `UriInfo` instead), are you are not affected.

 See [Agrest upgrade instructions](https://github.com/agrestio/agrest/blob/master/UPGRADE-NOTES.md#upgrading-to-32) for more details.

+* [bootique-linkmove #37](https://github.com/bootique/bootique-linkmove/issues/37): LinkMove library was upgraded to v 2.7.
+While `bootique-linkmove` didn't change, the underlying LinkMove framework introduced a few breaking changes between 2.6 and 2.7.
+Namely switching of internal ETL data representation to DFLib DataFrame.
+If your get any compilation errors as a result, see [LinkMove upgrade instructions](https://github.com/nhl/link-move/blob/master/UPGRADE-NOTES.md) for details of the 2.7 changes.

 ## 1.0